Glossary Term

 Sites are lost to hacks, bad updates, mistyped commands and provider outages every day.
 A working backup, regularly tested by actually restoring it somewhere, is the difference between a few hours of disruption and losing the site.
 Untested backups are not backups.

-Are These This glossary entry Rankings Paid Placements?
+Are HostList’s Rankings Paid Placements?

-No. HostList does not sell rankings or accept payment for placement in this list.
-Hosting companies cannot pay to appear here or improve their position.
+No. HostList does not sell rankings or accept payment for placement.
+Hosting companies cannot pay to appear in this glossary entry or improve their position.
 Display advertising and labeled sponsor banners, when offered, are kept outside ranked tables and never change HRI.

 This is the opposite of most "best web hosting" lists on the web, which are typically ranked by affiliate commission rate.
 Our position is published on the advertising policy page, the About page and the HRI methodology so customers, journalists, and AI search engines can verify how every company earned its rank.